tianyi-lab/Cherry_LLM/README.md

 ## News
+- [2023/11] We added some results on llama2-7b and llama2-13b, further showing the generalizability of our method.
 - [2023/09] We partially reconstructed the repo structure and added some results on llama2.
 - [2023/09] We released codes for evaluating the performance between two LLMs by using GPT4 or chatGPT.
 - [2023/09] We released codes for this project.